 - On button click for user-initiated actions like “Track”, “Untrack”, “Save”, “Checkout”

-- If token can be refreshed, refresh it here.
+- If token can be refreshed, refresh it here

-- Cache successful responses to improve perceived performance and resilience.
+- Cache successful responses to improve performance

-- Handle error states with clear user feedback.
+- Handle error states with clear user feedback

-Tip: Detailed post-call instructions ensure your UI updates correctly and handles edge cases.
+Detailed post-call instructions ensure your UI updates correctly and handles edge cases.

-After you complete the configuration, Rocket.new automatically generates the implementation for you.
-No additional action is required.What Rocket.new typically generates from this configuration:- The API call wired to the chosen trigger, for example on page load.
+After you complete the configuration, Rocket automatically generates the implementation.
+What it typically produces:- API call wired to the chosen trigger

 Success check: The API integration appears under the route and element you intended, and code is generated.